28 Sept 2018

 Tax Exemption and Reduction

-In a bid to attract foreign investment, the Chinese government has introduced a range of tax concessions to FIEs and foreign enterprises.
+In a bid to attract foreign investment, China offers a range of tax concessions to FIEs and foreign enterprises.
 The following are some of the major preferential policies.

-(g) For R&D centres set up by FIEs, imports of equipment or related technologies, accessories and parts for own use that are not produced domestically or the performance of those produced domestically fails to meet the needs of the enterprises are exempt from import tariffs and import-related VAT in accordance with the Circular of the State Council on the Adjustment of Tax Policy on Equipment Imports (Guo Fa No.37), provided that the imports are within the enterprises’ total investment amount.
+(f) For R&D centres set up by FIEs, imports of equipment or related technologies, accessories and parts for own use that are not produced domestically or the performance of those produced domestically fails to meet the needs of the enterprises are exempt from import tariffs and import-related VAT in accordance with the Circular of the State Council on the Adjustment of Tax Policy on Equipment Imports (Guo Fa No. 37 ), provided that the imports are within the enterprises’ total investment amount.

-(h) Business tax to VAT conversion: Some of the service industries originally taxable under business tax are now included in the scope of VAT.
+(g) Business tax to VAT conversion (B2V): Some of the service industries originally taxable under business tax are now included in the scope of VAT.
 The transport sector and selected modern service industries in Shanghai carried out the B2V pilot programme from 1 January 2012.
-B2V has been extended to the whole country for trial operation, involving sectors including transportation services by land, water, air and pipeline, selected modern services (mainly producer services), postal services and telecoms services as of 1 August 2013.
+B2V was subsequently extended to the whole country for trial operation, involving sectors including transportation services by land, water, air and pipeline, selected modern services (mainly producer services), postal services and telecoms services as of 1 August 2013.
 Since 1 May 2016, the pilot B2V reform has been fully implemented nationwide and expanded to the construction, real estate, financial and lifestyle services sectors.

 Concessions on Enterprise Income Tax

-Since 1 January 2008, both the Enterprise Income Tax Law of the PRC for Foreign-invested Enterprises and Foreign Enterprises and the Provisional Rules on Enterprise Income Tax have been abolished.
-The original concession policy has been replaced by the relevant provisions in the new Enterprise Income Tax Law.
+Following the abolition of the Enterprise Income Tax Law of the PRC for Foreign-invested Enterprises and Foreign Enterprises and the Provisional Rules on Enterprise Income Tax on 1 January 2008, the original concession policy has been replaced by the relevant provisions in the new Enterprise Income Tax Law.
 The new Enterprise Income Tax Law has unified and standardised all the tax reductions and exemptions for domestic and foreign enterprises, and has introduced the new system of “offering primary tax concessions by industry and secondary tax concessions by region,” which is applicable to all domestic and foreign enterprises.
 The main concession policies are as follows:

 (a) Concessionary Tax Rates